 - for all ages and conditions: they emphasize health benefits from converting sedentary time to physical activity of any intensity

-The 2020 WHO guidelines also state health benefits from meeting the guidelines; much of this is consistent with the benefits seen in 2018 PAGA.
-They do list additional benefits of exercise for people with cancer, hypertension, type 2 diabetes, HIV, multiple sclerosis, spinal cord injury, impaired cognitive function, and disabilities as a whole.
+The 2020 WHO guidelines also state health benefits from meeting the guidelines; much of this is consistent with the benefits seen in the 2018 PAGA.
+They do list additional benefits of exercise for people with cancer, hypertension, T2DM, HIV, multiple sclerosis, spinal cord injury, impaired cognitive function, and disabilities as a whole.
 Most of these benefits align with those listed above.

-Tip: The above guidelines are good minimum targets but increased health benefits are seen at progressively higher levels of exercise.(Blond, 2018; Franklin, 2020) To clarify, for insufficiently active individuals working towards meeting the guidelines is an excellent lifestyle change to work towards better health.
+Tip: The above guidelines are good minimum targets but increased health benefits are seen at progressively higher levels of exercise.(Blond, 2018; Franklin, 2020) For insufficiently active individuals working towards meeting the guidelines is an excellent lifestyle change to work towards better health.
 However, if your goal is to optimize your overall health then consider gradual increases beyond the guidelines above.

 Other health benefits of exercise indicated by the literature

-The above guidelines were published in 2018 and 2020 with most of the included research being published by late 2019.
-Thus, while much of the included research is relatively recent, the summary statements in the guidelines are fairly general.
+The PAGA and WHO guidelines were published in 2018 and 2020 with most of the included research being published by late 2019.
+While much of the included research is relatively recent, the summary statements in the guidelines are fairly general.
 Therefore, I will discuss more specific benefits here.

-Literature in youth populations: Physical activity in youth under age 6 is beneficial for body composition, bone health, and possibly cognition, while the same benefits as well as other improvements in cardiovascular risk factors are seen from ages 6-17.(Pate, 2019) Additionally, resistance exercise in youth is associated with improved metabolic function; it is not clear if this is due to changes in body composition or if there are benefits independent of changes in body composition.(Bea, 2017) Moreover, muscular fitness itself in children and adolescents is associated with future improvements in waist circumference, triglycerides, bone mineral density, insulin resistance, and cardiovascular/cardiometabolic risk, though more studies that adjust for baseline values and body size.(García-Hermoso, 2019; Rodrigues de Lima, 2020; Fraser, 2021) Importantly, 1 cohort study has found that improving muscular fitness and/or cardiorespiratory fitness over time is associated with significant health benefits.(Santaliestra-Pasías, 2021)
+Literature in youth populations: Physical activity in youth under age 6 is beneficial for body composition, bone health, and possibly cognition, while the same benefits as well as other improvements in cardiovascular risk factors are seen from ages 6-17.(Pate, 2019) Additionally, resistance exercise in youth is associated with improved metabolic function; it is not clear if this is due to changes in body composition or if there are benefits independent of changes in body composition.(Bea, 2017) Moreover, muscular fitness itself in childhood and adolescence is associated with future improvements in waist circumference, triglycerides, bone mineral density, insulin resistance, and cardiovascular/cardiometabolic risk, though more studies that adjust for baseline values and body size.(García-Hermoso, 2019; Rodrigues de Lima, 2020; Fraser, 2021) Importantly, 1 cohort study has found that improving muscular fitness and/or cardiorespiratory fitness over time is associated with significant health benefits.(Santaliestra-Pasías, 2021)

-In children with obesity concurrent aerobic plus resistance exercise compared to aerobic exercise alone yields beneficial changes in body weight, body fat, lean body mass, LDL cholesterol (the “bad” cholesterol), and adiponectin (a hormone that promotes positive health effects).(García-Hermoso, 2018) In fact, children with a variety of different medical conditions can engage in physical activity productively and with a beneficial impact on their clinical condition(s).(Kapsal, 2019; West, 2019; Alvarez-Pitti, 2020) Lastly, resistance training in youth, even prior to puberty, can lead to skeletal muscle hypertrophy, increased strength, several other musculoskeletal benefits, and is safe.(Legerlotz, 2016; Peitz, 2018; Stricker, 2020; Faigenbaum, 2021) I will discuss exercise in youth populations further in Lesson 15.
+In children with obesity concurrent aerobic plus resistance exercise compared to aerobic exercise alone yields beneficial changes in body weight, body fat, lean body mass, LDL cholesterol (the “bad” cholesterol), and adiponectin (a hormone that promotes positive health effects).(García-Hermoso, 2018) In fact, children with a variety of different medical conditions can engage in physical activity productively and with a beneficial impact on their clinical condition(s).(Kapsal, 2019; West, 2019; Alvarez-Pitti, 2020) Lastly, resistance training in youth, even prior to puberty, can lead to skeletal muscle hypertrophy, increased strength, several other musculoskeletal benefits, and is safe.(Legerlotz, 2016; Peitz, 2018; Chaabene, 2020; Stricker, 2020; Faigenbaum, 2021) I will discuss exercise in youth populations further in Lesson 15.

 Literature in elderly populations: Improvements in skeletal muscle hypertrophy with resistance training are possible into the eighth and possibly even into the ninth decades of life, so there really isn’t an age that is “too late” to start training to see benefits.(Straight, 2020) In fact, a recent analysis of many different types of exercise interventions in elderly populations found resistance training to be more beneficial than any other type.(Di Lorito, 2021)

-Additionally, endurance training yields benefits for several body systems that help attenuate many of the effects of aging.(Valenzuela, 2020) Importantly, increased physical activity in general yields several additional benefits in the elderly.
+Additionally, endurance and resistance training yield benefits for several body systems that help attenuate many of the effects of aging.(Winett, 2019; Valenzuela, 2020) Importantly, increased physical activity in general yields several additional benefits in the elderly.
 These include helping to prevent falls and associated injuries as well as helping to preserve physical function.(Dipietro, 2019) Both aerobic and resistance training seem to have positive effects on cognitive function and possibly slow cognitive decline in elderly populations, at least in those with more mild cognitive impairment as opposed to severe.(Liu-Ambrose, 2018) I will discuss exercise in elderly populations further in Lesson 15.

-Literature on health impacts of sedentary behavior: Sedentary behavior is associated with several negative long-term health outcomes(Saunders, 2020) Recent literature indicates increasing overall activity levels can help counteract these negative effects.(Ekelund, 2019) However, it is unclear if simply incorporating more breaks is beneficial(Stamatakis, 2018), though a more recent systematic review does indicate benefit.(Loh, 2020) Additionally, individuals who are less fit likely benefit more readily from increased breaks.(Benatti, 2015) LPA (ie, walking, simple activities of daily living) leads to mild benefits(Chastin, 2019); more vigorous physical activity such as running even just once weekly may provide additional benefit.(Pedisic, 2020)
+Literature on health impacts of sedentary behavior: Sedentary behavior is associated with several negative short- and long-term health outcomes(Saunders, 2020; Dunstan, 2021) Recent literature indicates increasing overall activity levels can help counteract these negative effects.(Ekelund, 2019) However, it is unclear if simply incorporating more breaks in sedentary behavior is beneficial(Stamatakis, 2018), though a more recent systematic review does indicate benefit.(Loh, 2020) Additionally, individuals who are less fit likely benefit more readily from increased breaks in sedentary behavior.(Benatti, 2015) LPA (ie, walking, simple activities of daily living) leads to mild benefits(Chastin, 2019); more vigorous physical activity such as running even just once weekly may provide additional benefit.(Pedisic, 2020)

-Literature on benefits of aerobic and resistance exercise: Aerobic and resistance training, even without significant weight loss, help decrease unhealthy body fat stores such as visceral adiposity in children(Kim, 2017) and myosteatosis (fatty tissue within muscle) in adults.(Ramírez-Vélez, 2020) Additionally, aerobic exercise helps prevent weight gain in adults, particularly at >150 minutes of weekly MVPA.(Jakicic, 2019) Regular aerobic exercise not only provides several heart benefits but can also reverse some of the pathology seen in diseased and aged hearts.(Moreira, 2020) Exercise of all types can have significant health benefits in a variety of ways for people with obesity, even without weight loss.(Battista 2021; van Baak, 2021; Verboven, 2021)
+Literature on benefits of aerobic and resistance exercise: Aerobic and resistance training, even without significant weight loss, help decrease unhealthy body fat stores such as visceral adiposity in children(Kim, 2017) and myosteatosis (fatty tissue within muscle) in adults.(Ramírez-Vélez, 2020) Additionally, aerobic exercise can help prevent weight gain in adults, particularly at >150 minutes of weekly MVPA.(Jakicic, 2019) Regular aerobic exercise not only provides several heart benefits but can also reverse some of the pathology seen in diseased and aged hearts.(Moreira, 2020) Exercise of all types can have significant health benefits in a variety of ways for people with obesity, even without weight loss.(Battista 2021; van Baak, 2021; Verboven, 2021)

-Resistance training alone aids cardiovascular risk markers, yielding benefits for cardiorespiratory fitness, blood pressure, fasting glucose, insulin resistance, cholesterol & triglycerides (moreso in individuals who are older and with greater health risks) and flow-mediated dilatation (a marker of endothelial function that indicates risk of future cardiovascular events).(Ashton, 2020) Additionally, resistance training decreases the risk of all-cause mortality and cardiovascular disease.(El-Kotob, 2020) Furthermore, resistance training benefits bone mineral density and connective tissue health.(Maestroni, 2020) Both resistance and endurance training yield several mental health benefits (including regarding depression, anxiety, mood, stress, and cognition).(Kramer, 2020)
+Resistance training alone aids cardiovascular risk markers, yielding benefits for cardiorespiratory fitness, blood pressure, fasting glucose, insulin resistance, cholesterol & triglycerides (moreso in individuals who are older and with greater health risks) and flow-mediated dilatation (a marker of endothelial function that indicates risk of future cardiovascular events).(Ashton, 2020) Additionally, resistance training decreases the risk of ACM and CVD.(El-Kotob, 2020) Furthermore, resistance training benefits bone mineral density and connective tissue health.(Maestroni, 2020) Both resistance and endurance training yield several mental health benefits (including regarding depression, anxiety, mood, stress, and cognition).(Kramer, 2020)

-Resistance training for muscle strengthening on its own seems to help prevent many chronic diseases; however, when done with aerobic training this seems to have a larger impact on cardiometabolic biomarkers and mental health than either modality alone.(Bennie, 2020)
+Resistance training for muscle strengthening on its own seems to help prevent many chronic diseases; however, when combined with aerobic training this seems to have a larger impact on cardiometabolic biomarkers and mental health than either modality in isolation.(Bennie, 2020)